electrikmilk/preview-shortcut/README.md

 ### Colors

-Colors are either picked from the Shortcuts app on Mac or pulled from the official Apple color palette.
+Colors are either picked from the Shortcuts app on Mac, pulled from the official Apple color palette, or from [Framework7](https://github.com/framework7io/framework7).

 ### Icons